gisaac85/WpfApp1/README.md

 # Wpf Application

 I have created this WPF application to increase my expierence in WPF and c#.
-I depended on .NET5 ...
+I depended on .NET5 .
-My application fetches the posts from fake API JSONPlaceHolderand shows them in squares, details.
+My application fetches the posts from fake API JSONPlaceHolder and shows them in squares, details.

 # WHAT IS JSONPLACEHOLDER?